unimarkup/specification/Frontend/AtomicBlocks.md

 Besides a `.`, it is also possible to use `)`, or surround it like `(1)`, but it must be consistent inside a list.

-A parent list entry is prefixed, by concatenating the parent enumeration and the nested enumeration.
+A nested numbered list entry is prefixed, by concatenating the parent enumeration and the nested enumeration.
 If the prefixed enumeration is used at a certain level, all other entries at this level must also use the prefixed enumeration.
 Otherwise, a new list at this level will be created.

 **Usage:**